LiamDawe/php-currency-conversion/README.md

 php-currency-conversion
 =======================

-Convert currency in php using google
+Convert currency in php using google.

+The file should be pretty self-explanitory.